microsoft/pxt/docs/extensions/pxt-json.md

     }
 ```

-See this [sample repo](https://github.com/lancaster-university/microbit-samples) for `config.json` examples of various hardware types.
+See this [sample repo](https://github.com/lancaster-university/microbit-samples) for `config.json` examples of setting various hardware device constants.